systemetric/hopper/README.md

 non-ideal.
 Because of this, a 0.25 second delay was added to prevent the process from consuming all system resources, constantly, and crashing Shepherd.

-The way the current Hopper server achieves this near-zero latency, and low system resource usage, involves the use of Linux and POSIX APIs that are not trivially exposed in Python.
+**OUT OF DATE**:The way the current Hopper server achieves this near-zero latency, and low system resource usage, involves the use of Linux and POSIX APIs that are not trivially exposed in Python.
 More specifically, `epoll` is used to block the server when no data needs to be transferred, while keeping file descriptors